meta-llama/llama-stack/docs/source/distributions/configuration.md

 # Configuring a Stack

 The Llama Stack runtime configuration is specified as a YAML file.
-Here is a simplied version of an example configuration file for the Ollama distribution:
+Here is a simplified version of an example configuration file for the Ollama distribution:

 ```{dropdown} Sample Configuration File